 Check out our Company Interview Guides section if you have a specific company that you want to apply for.

-While some internships might have requirements like specific coursework or programming experience, it’s not always mandatory.
-A strong foundation in core data science skills, eagerness to learn, and a willingness to take initiative can compensate for a lack of direct experience.
+While some internships might require specific coursework or programming experience, it’s not always mandatory.
+A strong foundation in core data science skills, eagerness to learn, and willingness to take initiative can compensate for a lack of direct experience.

 Writing an effective resume for a data science internship entails tailoring your CV, quantifying your achievements, including relevant keywords and technical skills, and describing your project experiences.